 The church has a very long history as a place of worship.
 It was built around the 1480's following the building of nearby Cothay Manor, altered in the mid 1600's and subsequently restored in 1875.
 There is a visitor's guide and a children's history trail about the church but its most notable features are its unusual Tudor oak pillars and arches carved to look like stone, an oak pulpit from the 1600s and two monumental brasses let into the wall dedicated to Richard and Agnes Bluett (nee Verney).
 The church is in a good state of repair but the wall beyond the altar is in need of redecoration.
-There are no further facilities such as a church hall, toilets, kitchen etc. St Nicholas pays its parish share each year in full in January.
+There are no further facilities such as a church hall, toilets, kitchen etc.

-There are no capital projects in progress or under consideration.
+Finance St Nicholas pays its parish share each year in full in January.
+At the end of 2023 our surplus for the year was £2,257 and our balance was £11,262.
+Our Parish Share for 2024 was £2,029 and has been paid in full.
+There are no capital projects in progress or under consideration, the church is in a good state of repair.
 Fundraising ensures that we have a reasonable surplus each year.
-If funds are required for building works, as they were for replacement of half of the roof six years ago, the local property owners rise to the challenge and this should not affect the normal expenditure of St Nicholas.
-St Nicholas church is the focal point for community activities in our small rural village which doesn't even have a post box.
-There are just 4 people on the electoral roll and we enjoy a communion service on the third Sunday of each month.
+If funds are required for building works, as they were for replacement of half the roof six years ago, the local property owners rise to the challenge and this should not affect the normal expenditure of St Nicholas.

+Church Services and Support St Nicholas church is the focal point for community activities in our small rural village which doesn't even have a post box.
+There are just 4 people on the electoral roll and at the moment we enjoy a service on the third Sunday of each month.
 As we are in a group of rural churches our regular congregation can swell to 12 to 14 as people travel from the other churches to us.
-The church is supported by a churchwarden, a PCC and a treasurer.
+The church is supported by a Churchwarden, a PCC and a Treasurer.
 We have a regular paid organist.
 We are keen to welcome new members to the PCC and would benefit from a second churchwarden.

 ALL SAINTS' CHURCH ROCKWELL GREEN